 I honestly can’t recall having huge losses.
 Perhaps it was around $1000, but no more.
 The reasons were various.

-For example, at some point we had cap problems which went over the given amount.
+For example, at some point, we had cap problems that went over the given amount.
 There was a discrepancy as the advertiser didn’t pay for extra conversions.

 Also, there were issues attributed to our servers crashing but we created a pinger as a solution.
-Google safe browsing also caused us to hit red days here and there.
+Google’s safe browsing also caused us to hit red days here and there.

 Looking back, it was nothing significant, we made some very healthy profits overall.

 Good to know.
-We’ve had some errores here and there either with google, broken links or capped offers were we lost several thousands during various days.
+We’ve had some errors here and there either with google, broken links or capped offers were we lost several thousand during various days.
 Overall you seem to have a good system to avoid problems 🙂

 Sure man.
-MagicChecker is a service which helps to protect affiliate campaigns from bad traffic.
-By “bad traffic” we mean bots, competitors, spy tools, traffic source moderators, AMs, advertisers, and all the bad guys that are happy to spy on your affiliate campaigns.
+MagicChecker is a service that helps to protect affiliate campaigns from bad traffic.
+By “bad traffic” we mean bots, competitors, spy tools, AMs, advertisers, and all the bad guys that are happy to spy on your affiliate campaigns.

 For example, if you find a good offer + angle + source and run it on pops there is a high possibility that you’ll find your landers on Adplexity.
 To exacerbate the problem, smart competitors will rip all your creatives and your profits will take a nose-dive.

 Otherwise, let’s assume your competitors are major players in the space and can afford to buy the Luminati service (they offer resident IPs).
 It will be quite easy for them to spy on your real campaigns from their smartphones.
 So our goal is to maximize your profits by protecting you from the bad guys.